aoyeoku/aoyeoku/README.md

   * Overcome my fear of coding 🫣

   * Enhance my skills in Data and Computer Science👩🏾‍💻

+I would also love to connect and collaborate, please feel free to [email](abbiihjahoyeoku@gmail.com) me!

   If you read up to here, thank you so much for stopping by!
   You deserve a [reward](https://thenicestplace.net/)! ✌🏾